 Don’t skip Matala when you travel to the island, a trip to this beach is among the many unforgettable things you can do in Crete.

 25. Have Fun in Heraklion’s Theme Parks

-Club Sensation, New York Beach Club, Palm Beach Club are some of the clubs where every summer night thousands of tourists and locals alike choose to have drinks, dance and meet new people.
+Club Sensation, New York Beach Club, and Palm Beach Club are some of the clubs where every summer night thousands of tourists and locals alike choose to have drinks, dance, and meet new people.

-Wine tourism is on constant growth all over the island, and it’s always a smart idea to visit some of the local wineries when touring Heraklion.
+Wine tourism is in constant growth all over the island, and it’s always a smart idea to visit some of the local wineries when touring Heraklion.

 You can opt to visit a small family winery with a more informal setting but also where it’s also possible to talk with the owners.

 This experience gets you closer to winemaking and you might even be invited to a homemade lunch with a few glasses of the winery’s production, of course!

 You can also go for a visit to a bigger winery, with tour packages that can include, food pairing lessons, wine seminars, lunch, vineyard tours, walks among olive groves, or more sophisticated wine-tasting experiences.